learning-zone/spring-boot-basics/README.md

 Since the internal array of HashMap is of fixed size, and if you keep storing objects, at some point of time hash function will return same bucket location for two different keys, this is called **collision** in HashMap.
 In this case, a linked list is formed at that bucket location and a new entry is stored as next node.

+If we try to retrieve an object from this linked list, we need an extra check to search correct value, this is done by **equals()** method.
+Since each node contains an entry, HashMap keeps comparing entry's key object with the passed key using equals() and when it return true, Map returns the corresponding value.

 Example:
 ```java
 /**